How to use this calculator

 Frequently asked questions

-- Force = pressure × area.
+Force = pressure × area.
 The push (extend) force uses the full bore area, F = P·(π/4)·bore².
 The pull (retract) force uses the annulus — the bore area minus the rod area: F = P·(π/4)·(bore²−rod²).
-Enter bore, rod and pressure above.
+The usable result then multiplies that theoretical force by the entered mechanical efficiency.

 Method & assumptions